OpenMendel/MendelIHT.jl/docs/src/man/examples.md

 ### Step 3: Examine results

 IHT picked 7 SNPs and the intercept as the 8 most significant predictor.
-The SNP position is the order in which the SNP appeared in the PLINK file.
+Their position (the order in which the SNP appeared in the PLINK file) and estimated effect size are displayed.
 To extract more information (for instance to extract `rs` IDs), we can do

 ```julia